hyjasonmei/salesforce-dapper/README.md

 # salesforce-dapper

+A sample library to CRUD Salesforce data.
+Using Salesforce REST API.

+## Setup

-1. import this project
+import this project
-2. sample demo :

 ## Initial